|

 廣凌散

-The surviving qin melody Guangling San (san-type melody4 from Guangling5) is most commonly attributed to the famous essayist and poet Xi Kang (223 - 262).
-Even more speculatively, some have argued that the origins of the melody may actually go back to the Han dynasty or earlier.6 The title
+For centuries it has been most commonly attributed to the famous essayist and poet Xi Kang (223 - 262).
+Even more speculatively, some have argued that the origins of the melody may actually go back to the Han dynasty or earlier.6 But much about the origins of the melody remain very speculative.

-Nie Zheng Stabs the Han King,7 discussed in the Qin Cao attributed to Cai Yong (133 - 192 CE).8 Nie Zheng himself was a musician living in the fourth century BCE, and so it is considered likely that melodies were associated with his story at least by the Han dynasty, if not earlier.
+Nie Zheng was a retainer skilled in music who lived in the fourth century BCE, and so melodies associated with his story could have dated at least from the Han dynasty, if not earlier.
 In addition, it has been suggested that such melodies were the same as, or at least associated with, a melody that originally is mentioned using the shortened name Guangling.
 This melody was a part of many ancient repertoires including ensemble and solo sheng mouth organ, pipa lute and hujia reed pipe.9 Just how many different melodies these stories and titles may have represented, however, is impossible to say.
 Likewise, if any parts of these melodies survived into one of the later Guangling San melodies it is impossible to say what parts these might be.
+This uncertainty is accentuated by the variety found in the earliest surviving versions, from 1425 and 1525.10

 The aforementioned 2nd century CE introduction to Nie Zheng Stabs the Han King relates a story given with several Nie Zheng biographies.
 Here is a summary (the Qin Shi version is shorter):

-Although there is no mention here of Guangling, and the preface by Zhu Quan in Shen Qi Mi Pu (SQMP; 1425) discusses only the transmission of Guangling San, without saying anything about its theme, the subtitles Zhu uses with the melody itself show that his version of Guangling San in fact tells the story related by Cai Yong.
-This suggests that Guangling, an ancient place name, may have been the place where at least one form of the actual melody originated.
+Although there is no mention here of Guangling, and the preface by Zhu Quan in Shen Qi Mi Pu (SQMP; 1425) discusses only the transmission of Guangling San, without saying anything about its theme, the subtitles in the version of Guangling San Zhu included in his handbook show that his version of Guangling San in fact tells the story related in the Qin Cao.
+This suggests that Guangling, an ancient name usually referring to a place near Yangzhou in Jiangsu but here quite possibly to one in Henan, may have been the place where at least one form of the actual melody originated.

-As for Xi Kang's own association with this melody, he lived in the Wei dynasty capital of Loyang, where he was a leading literary figure and one of the Seven Sages of the Bamboo Grove.
-In his poem Qin Fu he mentions Guangling San together with other old melodies.
+As for Xi Kang's own association with this melody, it is unlikely this was as the actual creator of the melody, though he might have played some version of it.
+He lived in the Wei dynasty capital of Luoyang, where he was a leading literary figure and one of the Seven Sages of the Bamboo Grove.
+In his poem Qin Fu he mentions "Guangling" together with the titles of several other old melodies.
 Thus if he actually had a role in the creation of the qin melody Guangling San it would seem to have been by modifying an existing song or instrumental melody.
-One tradition says he learned it from a qin master named Du Kui10 and/or his son.
-Nevertheless, the account here in SQMP follows a popular tradition by saying that he learned it from a ghost while stopping at Huayang Pavilion11 on his way to Kuaiji.12 Perhaps one can speculate that if something significant did happen at Huayang Pavilion it was an experience which led to a revised version.
+One tradition says he learned it from a qin master named Du Kui11 and/or his son.
+Nevertheless, the account here in SQMP follows a popular tradition by saying that he learned it from a ghost while stopping at Huayang Pavilion12 on his way from Luoyang to (his ancestral home in) Kuaiji.13 Perhaps one can speculate that if something significant did happen at Huayang Pavilion it was an experience which led to a revised version.

 Xi Kang was patronized by the Wei imperial family at a time when real power was being gathered into the hands of the Sima clan, who in 265 were to take over direct rule as the Jin dynasty (later called Eastern Jin; Western Jin ended 420).
 Meanwhile Xi Kang had been executed for offending an official who had the backing of the powerful Sima elite.
 According to tradition, Xi Kang played the melody one last time at the exhibition ground (see illustration above).